Nahf: Demographics

 In 2022, 99.9% of the population was Muslim and 0.1% was Christian.

 Notable structures

 The largest medieval structure in the village is a roughly 10 meter long wall, made of large drafted blocks with a rubble core, which may be of Crusader origin.

 The Maqam (shrine) of Shaykh Rabi is located on a steep hill above the village, surrounded by a cemetery.
 It is a domed rectangular building, with an entrance from the east.
 A deep mihrab ("Islamic prayer niche") is located inside, in the middle of the south side.
 By the north wall is the elongated cenotaph of Shaykh Rabi.

+Voting Patterns

+In the 2022 election, 94 percent of voters in Nahf voted for the Arab parties, while 3 percent voted for the parties of the center-left coalition led by Yair Lapid and 2 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.
+Among the voters for the Arab parties, 39 percent voted for the Hadash–Ta'al list, while 38 percent voted for Ra'am and 23 percent voted for Balad.